aau-claaudia/ailab-docs/docs/additional-guides/cpu-gpu-and-memory-allocation.md

 srun --gres=gpu:4 singularity exec --nv /ceph/container/tensorflow_24.03-tf2-py3.sif python3 benchmark_tensorflow.py
 ```

 Request only the number of GPUs your job can effectively utilize.
 Over-requesting can lead to resource underutilization and longer queue times.
 Some applications may need adjustments to scale effectively across multiple GPUs.
+[Here](/additional-guides/multiple-gpus-with-pytorch) is an example of a PyTorch script that can handle multiple GPUs.

 !!! info "Monitor GPU usage"